FLORA DANICA – The World’s Wildest Dinnerware

-The upcoming exhibition explores the origins of this historic porcelain service, which is inextricably linked with Flora Danica, the world’s most ambitious reference work on wild plants, which took more than 122 years to complete and features beautiful copperplate prints and precise descriptions of more than 3,240 plant species.
+The exhibition explores the origins of this historic porcelain service, which is inextricably linked with Flora Danica, the world’s most ambitious reference work on wild plants, which took more than 122 years to complete and features beautiful copperplate prints and precise descriptions of more than 3,240 plant species.

 The goal of the project was both to collect knowledge and facilitate the use of wild plants and to lend lustre to the absolute monarchy, and around 1789, it was decided to transplant this prestigious project to precious porcelain.
 No specific information has been preserved about when this wild idea first arose, who came up with the almost absurd notion of decorating porcelain with wild plants and for whom this lavish service.
 Indeed, our knowledge about the early chapters in the story of this magnificent service is as limited as the myths about it are numerous!

 Wild rumours and international drama